AnoopKiranAM/Mining-Software-Repository/README.md

 Step 2: Filtering the PR's having only apache as the repository.
 This is due to the more processing time it used to take if we have all 356 PR's.
 In order to quicken the process and execution we have restricted our process with PR's of Google GitHub Repository only.

 In case we want all the PR's to be included we have to use the initial data frame in the initial block of code and avoid the Google Dataset which is currently being used.
-(Uncomment line 33 and comment line 30 in Assignment-3.py file)
+(Uncomment line 35 and comment line 32 in Assignment-3.py file)
 Total No. of PR's used for this analysis: 88 (PR of apache repository)

 ### Input Data
-The input file for the execution is the data.csv file present in data folder.
+The input file for the execution is the [data.csv](https://github.com/AnoopKiranAM/Mining-Software-Repository/blob/main/data/data.csv)  file present in data folder.
 The data.csv file was obtained from the Research Paper.
 We have used the column by name "Pull Request" present in data.csv for our process.
 We have utilized all the PR link and using the automated process to obtaine the title, comment, conversation etc..,

 ### Output Data
-Result data which is executed and stored before already for a quick loopup by name finalResult.csv:
+Result data which is executed and stored before already for a quick loopup by name [finalResult.csv](https://github.com/AnoopKiranAM/Mining-Software-Repository/blob/main/data/finalResult.csv):

 The result of the execution is stored in the finalResult.csv file which helps us in answering the Research Question 1 of the paper.